 Shawnee State University recognizes that some courses completed in high school or vocational school may be equivalent to some entry-level coursework at Shawnee State.
-In order to avoid repetition of such courses and to encourage advanced study in the respective disciplines, Shawnee State has entered into ''Articulation Agreements'' with many high schools, vocational schools, and school districts.
+In order to avoid repetition of such courses and to encourage advanced study in the respective disciplines, Shawnee State has entered into "Articulation Agreements" with many high schools, vocational schools, and school districts.
 This allows the award of advanced placement (AP) credit for certain coursework completed at the high school where articulation agreements are in place.
 Such AP credit waives the student's course requirement.
 A more advanced class must be completed to replace the waived course.

-Please contact the registrar or your high school counselor for information concerning eligibility for AP credit.
+Please contact the director of transfer placement for information concerning eligibility for AP credit.